MarijaBorisov/ngsi-tools/README.md

     * **`entitytype/:entityType`**
         * Delete from the database a structure of a specific entity type

-In description of API endpoints we mentioned Fiware-Service/Fiware-ServicePath more information regarding this topic can be found on its official
+In the description of API endpoints, we mentioned Fiware-Service/Fiware-ServicePath more information regarding this topic can be found on its official
 [Documentation](https://fiware-orion.readthedocs.io/en/master/user/service_path/).
 <br />
 <br />

-This manual wont cover each endpoint in depth but will focus on key **`POST`** routes because they are backbone of entire system.
+This manual won't cover each endpoint in-depth but will focus on key **`POST`** routes because they are the backbone of the entire system.

-1. Creating entities from user file, bellow is example of typical CURL POST call to NGSI Connector API.
+1. Creating entities from user files, bellow is an example of a typical CURL POST call to NGSI Connector API.

 ```console
 curl -X POST \